TranDavid1/TranDavid1/README.md

 Hi there,

-My name is David and I am a recent graduate from Cal Poly Pomona with a Bachelor's in Computer Science.

-I am currently seeking a position as a professional in the software engineering industry.
+My name is David and I am I am currently seeking a position as a professional in the software engineering industry.

 I have professional experience with using AWS services, Node.js, and SQL.